 The Lekgolo (aka Hunters) are starfish aliens who don't really give a crap about the affairs of humanoid aliens, and only joined up with the Covenant because it meant that they would have greater access to space travel (and because if they didn't, the Covenant would've blasted them to oblivion).
 They also fight mainly as battle couples, making killing them all the more awkward.

 Most of the Kig-Yar (Jackals) are just mercenaries who barely even give lip service to the Covenant religion.
+Most of them are still pretty blood-thirsty, making them shades of being a species of Psycho for Hire.

 The Unggoy (Grunts) are just enslaved cannon fodder.